 In some studies, the daily dose of allergenic protein in micrograms is equivalent to the dose given every two to four weeks in SCIT.

 Duration of therapy — The optimal duration of a course of SLIT has not been defined.
-However, one controlled but nonrandomized study of 78 patients undergoing dust mite SLIT for three, four, or five years found that patients experienced persistent reduction in symptoms lasting seven, eight, and eight years, respectively .
-Based on this, the authors suggested four years of therapy was a reasonable goal until more data are available.
+However, one controlled but nonrandomized study of 78 patients undergoing house dust mite SLIT for three, four, or five years found that patients experienced persistent reduction in symptoms lasting seven, eight, and eight years, respectively .
+Based on this, the authors suggested that four years of therapy is a reasonable goal until more data are available.
 Other studies evaluating the persistence of benefit after stopping therapy are reviewed below.
 (See 'Persistence of therapeutic benefit' below.)

-●In 2012, the World Allergy Organization (WAO) proposed that a 20 percent mean reduction in "total combined score" (TCS) compared with placebo be considered the minimum change that corresponds to a clinically meaningful benefit .
+●In 2012, the World Allergy Organization (WAO) proposed that a 20 percent mean reduction in total combined score (TCS) compared with placebo be considered the minimum change that corresponds to a clinically meaningful benefit .
 The decision as to what represents a sufficient therapeutic effect must be tempered by the risk:benefit ratio of the therapeutic agent.
 Traditionally, the bar has been set somewhat higher for a treatment such as injection immunotherapy, where the risks (ie, anaphylaxis induced by the injections) were perceived as relatively significant.